LaravelDaily/course-react-parking/docs/Lesson 14 - Vehicles list.md

 > JSX elements directly inside a `map()` call always need keys.

-Keys tell React which array item each component corresponds to, so that it can match them up later.
+Keys tell React which array item each component corresponds to so that it can match them up later.
 This becomes important if your array items can move (e.g. due to sorting), get inserted, or get deleted.
 Keys must be unique.

-Vehicle id is perfectly suitable for that.
+The vehicle id is perfectly suitable for that.

-To display value of an object we can use this syntax.
+To display the value of an object we can use this syntax.

 ```jsx
 { vehicle.plate_number }